gander-social/gander-social-atproto/README.md

 make nvm-setup

 # pull dependencies and build all local packages - build needs to run to be able to make deps
+# IMPORTANT: follow these steps for a first install
+make first-code-install
+make build

+# If it ran

 make build
 make deps